btrcmrv/Mini_Python_Projects/README.md

 # Mini Python Projects for Beginners #

-I created these 5 mini Python Projects for Beginners with the guideline of techwithtim.
+I created these 5 mini Python Projects for Beginners with the guideline of **techwithtim**.
 You can see the links below:

 For YouTube: